 - Restock our recess carts for each grade

 - Contribute to classroom donation accounts

 - Continue to fund our accelerated reading program

 - Fund our family night including an 80’s cover band!

 - Fund the catering for our teacher appreciation dinner

-Their call to action is so clear that donor that donor can envision the new playground, and children playing at recess.
-Each item they would love to fund is accompanied with a photo.
+Their call to action is so clear that donors can envision the new playground, and children playing at recess.
+Each item they would love to fund is accompanied by a photo.
 And the family night from last year is shared with a rad video clip!

 The video fundraising appeal specifies other key elements: